AnnaTas77/weather-app/README.md

 # About

-A simple weather app created with JavaScript, CSS and HTML.
+A simple weather app website created with JavaScript, CSS and HTML.
 The app fetches data from the OpenWeatherMap API in order to create a website that displays the current weather for any location.

 # Screenshots